johannesehls/crafting_interpreters/README.md

 # Crafting Interpreters

-A personal implementation of [*Crafting Interpreters*](https://craftinginterpreters.com/) by Robert Nystrom.
-This includes two implementations for the `lox` programming language: one in `Java` and another one focusing on performance in `C`.
+My implementations of the `lox` programming language from the book [*Crafting Interpreters*](https://craftinginterpreters.com/) by Robert Nystrom.
+This includes two implementations:
+- one in `Java` called `Jlox` and
+- another one in `C` called `Clox` focusing more on performance than the former.

-## Jlox (Chapters 1–13)
+## Jlox

 `Jlox` is the high-level language interpreter built using a tree-walk approach.
-It emphasizes readability and simplicity, guiding the foundational stages of language parsing, analysis, and execution.
+It emphasizes readability and simplicity, guiding the foundational stages of lexical analysis, language parsing, and execution.

-Completed so far (up to Chapter 7):
+Completed so far (up to Chapter 8):
 - Scanner (lexical analysis)
 - Parser (syntax analysis)
 - Expression evaluation
+- Statements and State (Variables, Blocks, etc.)

 Planned:
-- Complete Jlox with tree-walk interpreter and runtime (Chapters 8–13)
+- Complete Jlox with tree-walk interpreter and runtime (Chapters 9–13)

 ---

-## Clox (Chapters 14–30)
+## Clox

 Next phase: building a bytecode virtual machine and compiler in `C` for the lox language (`Clox`).